 - Vanilla Extract

 After that, mix the dry ingredients together and add to wet ingredients.
 You need whole wheat flour, baking soda, cinnamon, and salt.
-Mostly the same dry ingredients I use in my Whole Wheat Banana Nut Muffins.
+Mostly the same dry ingredients I use in my whole wheat banana nut muffins.
 Lastly, fold in chopped walnuts.
 The nuts are completely optional.
 Sometimes I add chocolate chips and/or raisins instead.
+I’ve even added the cinnamon layer from this cinnamon swirl banana bread.

 More Healthful Baked Goods